GMATHUR90/rhcsa-prep/README.md

-# rhcsa-prep
+# RHCSA Prep
-A repository documenting my journey towards RHCSA certification.
+This repository documents my journey and resources for preparing for the RHCSA certification.